Muhammmad-Zubaid/learn-rust/README.md

 Why are we learning Rust?

 I am a web and mobile developer and teacher, therefore the first question that comes to mind is why am I learning Rust.
 The reason is that I am calculating that Web Assembly may be supported by all the major browsers by end of 2016.
 I think Web Assembly is a game changer both for Web and Mobile development.
 Initially Web Assembly will not support garbage collection semantics.
 Therefore, the only option left is C/C++ and Rust, both of them do not have garbage collection.
-Other languages like Java, C# or Swift all have garbage collection therefore will not be able to be used with Web Assembly.
-Right now Rust doesnot support Web Assembly however, I am calculating that soon it will.
+Other languages like Java, C# or Swift all have garbage collection therefore will not be able to be used with Web Assembly in the initial stages.
+Right now Rust doesnot support Web Assembly either, however I am calculating that soon it will.
+Furthermore, Rust will help me in becoming a systems programmer.

 What is Web Assembly and why is it so important?